pkenil96/FileScan/docs/RunningNotes.md

 5. chroot
 6. namespaces

-chroot - Used for file-level isolation.
-(Jailing)
+**chroot** - Used for file-level isolation (jailing).

 This command changes the apparent root directory for the currently running process.
 When this command is executed in a directory, that directory becomes the root directory for that process and it cannot see anything beyond that directoy without root priveleges.

-**Similarly, there are tools to provide resource level isolation which if used in conjugation with one another maybe used to create altogether a different machine (like VM) within the same machine**
+Similarly, there are tools to provide resource level isolation which if used in conjugation with one another maybe used to create altogether a different machine (like VM) within the same machine.

-namespaces - Used for resource-level isolation.
+**namespaces** - Used for resource-level isolation.

 It partitions resources such that one set of processes sees one set of resources while another set of process sees different set of resources.

-cgroup - Used for setting resource consumption limit.
+**cgroup** - Used for setting resource consumption limit.

 It is used to limit the amount of resources used per process.

+* cgroups and namespaces are specific to Linux.
+So, whenever docker is installed on a macOs or Windows, internally, a linux virtual machine is created and the containers are then created on this LVM.

 https://www.youtube.com/watch?v=FzwIs2jMESM

+Useful commands:

+1. Running a docker image
+> docker run <docker image>
+This creates/Fetches and run image
+If an image is present in the image cache, the client simply runs it, else if fetches the required image from docker hub and then runs it.

+A docker image has a filesystem snapshot and a startup command to run.
+So, whenever docker image is run, the command specified in the image is run.
+However, we can override this default behaviour as shown below:

+> docker run <docker image> <overriding command>

+2. Listing running containers
+> docker ps
 ---

 ## Messaging Queue